How System Requirements & System Effect Can Fail the Fan

 - Take a temperature reading at the fan inlet

-Don’t panic if your system measurements don’t match your original fan specifications.
+Don’t panic if your system measurements don’t match your original fan specification.
 System troubleshooting may reveal a few things causing the problem that are simple to address.
-If you find the system really does need more than originally calculated, a few tweaks to the fan in the field may be all you need.
+If you find the system really does need more than originally calculated, a few tweaks to the fan in the field may be all you need. if you do find that you’ve specified incorrectly, see if you can make adjustments in the fan system to bring it in line with the fan you have already selected and installed.

 The Environment: Fan System Effect